-8 Amec Foster Wheeler (March 2016) The Bassetlaw Plan Sustainability Appraisal: Scoping Report
+5 Amec Foster Wheeler (March 2016) The Bassetlaw Plan Sustainability Appraisal: Scoping Report

-The Initial Draft Bassetlaw Plan - Interim SA Report, Amec Foster Wheeler, October 2016.
-Sustainability Appraisal Report for the Bassetlaw Local
+6 The Initial Draft Bassetlaw Plan - Interim SA Report, Amec Foster Wheeler, October 2016.

-- information) have been subject to a general update as part of the preparation of this SA Report in order to ensure that they reflected the current situation in Bassetlaw District.
-Updated versions of the review of plans, policies and programmes and the baseline information are presented in Appendix 2 and Appendix 3 respectively of this report and are summarised in Chapter 3. - 2.10 Table 2.2 overleaf presents the SA framework for the Bassetlaw Local Plan which includes 14 headline SA objectives along with their associated sub-questions.
-The table also shows how all of the 'SEA topics' (as listed in Schedule 2 of the SEA Regulations) have been covered by the SA objectives, reflecting the fact that an integrated approach is being taken to the SA and SEA of the Local Plan.
-The methodology revisions described above did not affect the SA framework and no changes have been made to the SA objectives since they were presented in the Interim SA Report (October 2016).
-However, an additional sub-question has been added to SA objective 14: landscape and townscape, with regards to tranquillity.
-This has been added in response to a comment from Natural England, which was received during consultation on the Interim SA Report.
-Natural England highlighted that tranquillity can be an important landscape attribute and that the Campaign to Protect Rural England (CPRE) has mapped areas of tranquillity which could inform the SA.
-The maps produced by CPRE are too coarse to inform the assessment of individual site options but have been used to inform the assessment of the cumulative effects of the growth proposed by the Local Plan over the plan period. - 2.11 In order to ensure consistency in the appraisal of options and policies considered for the Bassetlaw Local Plan, a set of significance criteria was developed and set out in the Scoping Report.
-These criteria set out parameters within which different types of effect would be identified against each SA objective.
-As part of the methodology revisions described above, a number of changes were made to the significance criteria and the updated set is presented in Appendix 5.
-In addition, the Scoping Report set out a series of proposed site appraisal criteria, or 'assumptions'.
+- 2.11 In order to ensure consistency in the appraisal of options and policies considered for the Bassetlaw Local Plan, a set of significance criteria was developed and set out in the Scoping Report.
+These criteria set out parameters within which different types of effect (positive/negative, minor and significant) would be identified against each SA objective.
+As part of the methodology revisions described above, a number of changes were made to the significance criteria and the updated set is presented in Appendix 5. - 2.12 In addition, the Scoping Report set out a series of proposed site appraisal criteria, or 'assumptions'.
 These criteria were revised by LUC to take account of available datasets, to reflect best practice and to minimise the subjectivity of the criteria.
 These changes were consulted on as part of the 2018 Consultation on Proposed Revisions to Methodology.
-Minor changes were also made to these criteria during the SA work undertaken for the Draft Local Plan (January 2020), in order to clarify which criteria apply to residential sites and which to employment sites, and to address gaps identified as site options were being assessed.
+Minor changes were also made to these criteria during the SA work undertaken for the Draft Local Plan (January 2020) in order to clarify which criteria apply to residential sites and which to employment sites and to address gaps identified as site options were being assessed.
 The updated assumptions that have been applied during the SA of site options are presented in Appendix 5.

-Table 2.2 Framework for the Bassetlaw Local Plan
+Table 2.1: SA Framework for the Bassetlaw Local Plan